29th Mar 2017

 - Easy Navigation: Put your most important pages on your main menu.
 Don’t hide your menu.
 Every page should be no more than two clicks away.
 For example, if you want to get to my contact page it’s easy to do so (see what I did there?)

 - Make your content relevant.
-Google is smart, but it’s not a mind reader so, make sure your website is information rich, use headings, links and text to describe your important information.
+Google is smart, but it’s not a mind reader so, make sure your website is information-rich, use headings, links and text to describe your important information.

 - Keywords.
 I recommend writing a list of 5 – 10 strong keywords and phrases that are relevant to your business, then as you write your website copy, social media content and blogs keep your word list in mind and include them where possible.

 - Page titles are an old school trick and still one of the most important factors on your website, as this is where you give Google a description of your page content.
-This information is entered in the admin area of your site also know as the CMS, you may need to ask your web developer to help with this if it’s not your forte.
+This information is entered in the admin area of your site also known as the CMS, you may need to ask your web developer to help with this if it’s not your forte.
 Page titles should be between 50-60 characters in length.

 - Images: When saving your images it is crucial that they are compressed.
-Large images can slow down your website dramatically and as a result make your site rank poorly.
+Large images can slow down your website dramatically and as a result, make your site rank poorly.
 Images sizes on websites should not exceed 800kb.
-The second thing you can do with your images is to make you name them accordingly and again, depending how familiar you are with your CMS area you can add in the “alt text”.
+The second thing you can do with your images is to make you name them accordingly and again, depending on how familiar you are with your CMS area you can add in the “alt text”.

 - You can’t trick Google!
 Over use of keywords, duplicating pages or creating spammy content wont help your site.

 For those wanting to go a little further and get some extra brown points, lets look at backlinks!

 Backlinks are links that are directed from your website to another website, also known as a type of hyperlink.
 Example, check out my Instagram account here. – that was a backlink.

 I like to look at them as “brown points” for SEO, why?
 Because search engines, especially Google love them.
 Now, any backlinks you include need to be good quality and relevant.